 At Lowell’s Boat Shop in Amesbury, Massachusetts, Graham McKay makes dories in the 220-year tradition of Lowell’s craftsmanship and directs a living museum that features the craft of boat building and its pivotal role in the economy and history of New England.
 He opens the doors of the shop to local high school students, continuing the tradition by bringing them into the building process.

 At Oriole Mill in Hendersonville, North Carolina, American textile manufacturing is thriving once again.
 Deep in an area of the South, once the heart of textile manufacturing, artist Bethanne Knudson is proving, through creativity, expertise and sheer determination, that an industry can revive itself.
 Knudson is one of the many Western North Carolina artists who have revived the economy of Asheville through their creative endeavors and made it an arts destination.

-In Brooklyn, New York, capital of the handmade, artist Shane Yamane combines traditional techniques with modern technology to market his precious jewelry on his website and through Etsy, the extraordinarily successful online craft marketplace that yields an astounding $895 million in annual sales for 850,000 artists worldwide.
+In Brooklyn, New York, capital of the handmade, artist Shane Yamane combines traditional techniques with modern technology to market his precious jewelry on his website and through Etsy, the extraordinarily successful online craft marketplace that yields an astounding $1.35 billion in annual sales for 1 million artists worldwide.

 *check local listings

 Executive Producer & Director CAROL SAUVION

 Director of Photography SIDNEY LUBITSCH